Russe11/simplastic/README.md

 # simplastic
-Opinionated Elasticsearch Library for Simple ElasticSearch
+Opinionated Elasticsearch library designed to make ES super duper easy!

-Coming soon to an NPM package near you!
+Early development.
+Not for public use yet.